stereoplegic/structor/docs/designing-ui.md

 ___Note___ You have to select a component on the page before starting any modification of the model.

-In practice a selecting of some component on the page is the selecting of a model in the tree.
+In practice, a selecting of some component on the page is the selecting of a model in the tree.
 Structor lets us modify any selected model through the tools in the workspace, such as: `Component Options` dialog, `Quick Style` panel.